 Themed ‘Philanthropy: in the service of democracy’ this year’s event will debate and interrogate the role of philanthropy in our democracy and how it can make an effective contribution to the challenges we face during this time of upheaval.
 It will challenge and provoke thinking over a broad range of topics including the effect of the lobbying industry on public policy development, advocacy capacity, the role of philanthropy in a disrupted media setting and the future of Australian civil society.

-The first day is specifically focused on deepening the relationship between philanthropy and government to achieve shared objectives and create long-lasting positive change.
+Day 1 is specifically focused on deepening the relationship between philanthropy and government to achieve shared objectives and create long-lasting positive change.
 The day is a combination of panel discussions and interactive sessions with key members of parliament.

 Due to a strict cap on numbers at Parliament House Theatre, Day 1 tickets are limited, with first preference given to Philanthropy Australia’s Impact and Engaged Members.